DhruvikDonga/expressnews/readme.md

 - User authentication system implementation using Json web tokens
 - Implementation of news saving feature for users in their feeds using ManytoMany fields from news table to users table
+- Implementation of text classification WRNN algorithm using tensorflow and keras in the backend
 - News api to display the scraped news
 - Celery workers to scrap the news from the source urls using the rabbitmq server as the broker service and save in database